afondiel/computer-science-notebook/core/ai-ml/ai-notes.md

 - **Decision Making**: AI models generate insights, decisions, or predictions based on new inputs.
 - **Continuous Improvement**: AI systems learn and adapt from feedback or new data.

-## Framework / Key Theories or Models
-- **Turing Test**: A measure of a machine's ability to exhibit intelligent behavior equivalent to or indistinguishable from a human.
-- **Neural Networks**: Models that mimic the human brain to recognize patterns and solve problems in complex datasets.
-- **Reinforcement Learning**: A model where agents learn through rewards and penalties in an environment (e.g., AlphaGo).
-- **Natural Language Processing (NLP)**: Enables machines to understand, interpret, and respond to human language (e.g., GPT models).
-- **Historical Framework**: Early AI focused on rule-based systems, evolving into more data-driven approaches like machine learning and deep learning.

 ## How Artificial Intelligence Works
 - **Step 1**: Data is gathered, labeled, and preprocessed.
 - **Step 2**: An AI algorithm (e.g., neural networks, decision trees) is selected based on the nature of the task (e.g., image recognition, NLP).